Congruences for the ratios of Rankin--Selberg $L$-functions: Abstract

 \section{Abstract}

 A well-known principle states that a congruence between objects should give rise to a corresponding congruence between the special values of $L$-functions attached to these objects.
-In this article we computationally investigate this principle for Rankin--Selberg $L$-functions attached to pairs of holomorphic cuspforms.
+We computationally investigate this principle for Rankin--Selberg $L$-functions attached to pairs of holomorphic cuspforms, and formulate a precise conjecture in general.

 { }